1. Clarify your non-negotiables first

 Only after a listing passes the initial memo should you invest more time: talking to the broker, clarifying rent history, checking management company quality, studying building documentation and stress-testing your assumptions.

+At this stage, the items that matter most are: actual achieved rent (not asking rent), building management association health and reserve balance, recent and upcoming large-scale repairs, layout-specific tenant turnover, and the presence of any unusual legal or structural features (leasehold, atypical share of common parts, partial ownership structures).
 This helps you reserve your energy for the small proportion of deals that are genuinely aligned with your strategy instead of reacting to every new email.

 6. Build a weekly rhythm around your pipeline